-The EFA hosts online courses and webinars designed especially for freelance editors and other editorial specialists around the world.
+The EFA hosts online courses and webinars designed especially for freelance editors, the writers and publishers who hire editorial freelancers, and other editorial specialists around the world.
 Most courses are open to members and nonmembers; all require advance registration.
 Members enjoy 20% off of the regular fee for all courses, and get access to some webinars for free.

 Detailed information about registration, accessibility, duration of access, and refund policies can be found on our class registration and information page.